finos/open-source-readiness/docs/osr-resources/InnerSource.md

     </div>
     <div class="slide-notes">
       <p>My agenda for today is to explain why we need common set of
-        InnerSource licenses and give you a demo of a tool we have created that can provide you with an appropriate InnerSource license</p>
+        InnerSource licenses and to give you a demo of a tool we have created that can provide you with an appropriate InnerSource license for you needs</p>
     </div>
   </div>
   <div class="slide slide--bordered">